DimitriPalmer22/Studio-Docs/Projects/Summer Project/Avernoth ReadMe.md

 Defeating enemies and clearing rooms earns you *mana essence*, which can be used to purchase items within the *shop room*.

-For this build, the end of the first area is marke
+For this build, the end of the first area is marked by a large room with several enemies in it.
+After clearing this room, the player is teleported to a room that *looks* like the starting room.
+This is just a placeholder until we have more areas implemented.
+If you get to this point, you have completed the game up to this point!

 ### Controls